Facebook adding 3,000 people to screen out violent content - Nigeria Today

 “We immediately reached out to law enforcement, and they were able to prevent him from hurting himself.
 In other cases, we weren’t so fortunate.”

-“When this content, often referred to as ‘revenge porn,’ is reported to us, we can now prevent it from being shared on Facebook, Messenger and Instagram,” the head of global safety Antigone Davis said in a blog post.

-“This is part of our ongoing effort to help build a safe community on and off Facebook.”

-The post Facebook adding 3,000 people to screen out violent content appeared first on The Independent Uganda:.
+The post Facebook adding 3,000 people to screen out violent content appeared first on Vanguard News.

 Follow us on twitter @NigeriaTodayNG